openwrt/packages/net/adblock/files/README.md

     * [zeus tracker](https://zeustracker.abuse.ch)
     * => daily updates, approx. 440 entries
 * zero-conf like automatic installation & setup, usually no manual changes needed (i.e. ip address, network devices etc.)
 * supports a wide range of router modes (incl.
-AP mode), as long as the firewall and the DNS server are enabled & in use
+AP mode), as long as firewall and dnsmasq are installed and in use
 * full IPv4 and IPv6 support
 * each blocklist source will be updated and processed separately
 * timestamp check to download and process only updated adblock list sources